 Getting the Best Ideas from Outside Washington

-on April 19, 2010 at 01:13 PM EST
+Posted byon April 19, 2010 at 01:13 PM EST

-, the best ideas often come from outside Washington.
+As the President has said time and again, the best ideas often come from outside Washington.
 A vivid example involves new technology and management techniques to make large organizations run more effectively and efficiently.

 During the past two decades, the private sector has leapfrogged ahead of the federal government when it comes to innovative operation and management, especially as it relates to the use of information technology.
 It used to be that a federal worker had more computing power and prowess at their desk than at home; now, they often have more power in their Blackberry or iPhone than at their desk.